hicommonwealth/commonwealth/wiki/Package-Scripts.md

 Definition: `chmod u+x scripts/load-db.sh && ./scripts/load-db.sh`

 Description: Loads database following the `load-db.sh` script.
 Looks for dump file `latest.dump` by default; if script is called with an argument, the value of DUMP_NAME will be updated to that argument's value.

-Considerations: Should we reconcile various dump names in different scripts to be consistent?

 ## load-db-limit